Gitry305/The_CodeHouse/README.md

 # The_CodeHouse
-Welcome to the place of Frued Dude and gliz, and me, Gitry305 (although I kinda suck at coding compared to these two pros)
+Welcome to the place of Frued Dude and gliz, and me, Gitry305 (although I kinda suck at coding compared to these two pros) The ink for managemet is here https://github.com/users/Gitry305/projects/2/views/1 for TFD & Gliz only, well me too.